Samland-Gov/legislation-old/laws/Convention on Road Traffic/Convention on Road Traffic.md

 TECHNICAL CONDITIONS CONCERNING MOTOR VEHICLES AND TRAILERS

-1. Without prejudice to the provisions of Article 3, paragraph 2 (a) and Article 39, paragraph 1 of this Convention any Contracting Party may, with respect to motor vehicles which it registers and to trailers which it allows on the road under its domestic legislation, lay down rules which supplement, or are stricter than, the provisions of this Annex.
+1. Without prejudice to the provisions of Article 3, paragraph 2 (a) and Article 39, paragraph 1 of this Convention any Contracting Party may, with respect to motor vehicles which it registers and to trailers which it allows on the road under its domestic legislation, lay down rules which supplement, or are stricthan, the provisions of this Annex.
 All vehicles in international traffic must meet the technical requirements in force in their country of registration when they first entered into service.
 1. For the purposes of this Annex, the term “trailer” applies only to a trailer designed to be coupled to a motor vehicle.
 1. Contracting Parties which, in conformity with Article 1, subparagraph (n), of this Convention, have declared that they wish to treat as motorcycles three-wheeled vehicles the unladen mass of which does not exceed 400 kg, shall make such vehicles subject to the rules laid down in this Annex either for motorcycles or for other motor vehicles.

-CHAPTER I
+Chapter I

 Braking

-1. For the purposes of this chapter:
+1. For the purposes of this Chapter:
    1) The term “wheels of one axle” means wheels which are arranged symmetrically, or largely symmetrically, in relation to the vehicle’s median longitudinal plane, even if they are not placed on the same axle (a tandem axle is counted as two axles);
    1) The term “service brake” means the device normally used to slow down and stop the vehicle;
    1) The term “parking brake” means the device used to hold the vehicle stationary in the driver’s absence, or, in the case of trailers, when the trailer is uncoupled;